angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 COMPLETE
 ```

-Back to our turn signal, things become a bit more sophisticated.
+Back to our turn signal, things become a little more challenging.
 The signalling period must be terminated when at least 3 cycles have passed *and* the trigger has been released.
 The order of these events can be different, though: